Sam Darnold Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- Darnold's 206 passing yards in one matchup against the Vikings are 53.5 fewer yards than his over/under in Sunday's game.
+- Darnold threw for 206 passing yards in one matchup against the Vikings, 51.5 fewer yards his over/under in Sunday's game.

 - Darnold threw a touchdown pass in that game against the Vikings.

-- The 263.4 passing yards the Vikings yield per game makes them the NFL's 14th-ranked pass defense this season.
+- The 263.4 yards per game the Vikings are conceding through the air makes them the NFL's 14th-ranked pass defense.

-- The Vikings have given up six touchdowns through the air (1.2 per game).
-They are fifth in the league in that category.

 Recent Performances

-- In last week's outing against the Eagles, Darnold had 177 yards while completing 56.8% of his passes, while throwing one touchdown with three interceptions.
+- In last week's matchup with the Eagles, Darnold completed 56.8% of his passes for 177 yards, while tossing one touchdown with three interceptions.

 Darnold's Carolina Teammates